-In accordance with regulation 40, the State shall designate a competent authority or competent authorities appropriate to the task of administering the balancing test.

-Note-Different competent authorities may be designated for different circumstances.
+- 3.1.
+In accordance with regulation 42, every State shall designate a competent authority or competent authorities appropriate to the task of administering the balancing test. - 3.2.
+Different competent authorities may be designated for different circumstances.
 For example, the competent authority designated for applying the balancing test in criminal or civil proceedings may be a judicial authority.
 Another competent authority may be designated for applying the balancing test in cases where the purpose of the request for disclosure is for public accessibility.